-The PreCISE-Rx project is implementing clinical pharmacogenomics at UPMC both to deliver superior, cost-effective patient care and to advance our understanding of how genetic variation affects medication response.
-PreCISE-Rx brings together multidisciplinary stakeholders to develop best practices in the clinical implementation of pharmacogenomics-guided decision support, genetic testing, and education.
-After a thorough review of the literature, the team authored clinical policies for clinical-grade testing, genotype interpretation, and drug therapy modification for 14 target genes and has collaborated to modify the electronic health record systems for storage of genetic test results and clinical decision support.
-Phase I involves testing 1200 patients for common drug metabolism gene variants that predict treatment failure of or adverse reaction to the anti-platelet medication clopidogrel following cardiac catheterization.
+The PreCISE-Rx project is implementing Clinical Pharmacogenomics at UPMC to deliver superior, cost-effective patient care and to advance our understanding of how genetic variation affects medication response.
+PreCISE-Rx brings together stakeholders across many different disciplines to develop best practices in the implementation pharmacogenomics in the clinic by offering guided decision support, cutting-edge genetic testing, and continued medical education.
+After a thorough review of the literature, the PreCISE-Rx team issued clinical guidances for clinical-grade testing, interpretating genotypes, and modifying drug therapy regiments for 14 targets.
+This involved close collaboration with the Electronic Health Record systems, in order to properly and safely store genetic test results and records of clinical decision support cases.
+In the first project, the PreCISE-Rx Phase I involves testing 1200 patients for common genetic variants of drug-metabolizing genes that predict not only the sucess or failure of a given treatment, but also adverse reactions to the anti-platelet medication Clopidogrel after cardiac catheterization procedures.

 Pharmacogenomics clinical implementation